 GROUP BY category;

 This query would return a result set that shows the total sales for each category in the sales_data table.
-The GROUP BY
+The GROUP BY clause groups the data by the category column, and the SUM function calculates the total sales for each group.

-It is important to note that when using the GROUP BY
+It is important to note that when using the GROUP BY clause, all non-aggregated columns in the SELECT statement must be included in the GROUP BY clause.

 SELECT category, product, SUM(sales)